 - Under "Filters", filter it by "Transaction Type," then "Multiple Transaction Types," and include "Invoice, Credit Memo and Payment."
 Click OK.

 When needed, proceed by re-customizing the report for vendors.
 Follow the same steps as above, but make sure to set "Total by to Vendor" and the "Multiple Transactions Types to Bill," "Bill Credit," and "Bill Payment."
-Check the total balance as the same idea applies as with the customer report.
+Check the total balance as the same idea applies to the customer report.

 Once the damaged transaction is identified, the easiest way to fix it is to delete and recreate the transaction.
 If the software won't allow it, standard and advanced data damage troubleshooting steps may be required.